peipeiwu1119/peijiewu_academicpage.github.io/_pages/publications.md

 <!--**Under Review:**
 ======
 _(note: corresponding author is noted with #; cooperative first author is noted with *;)_<br>
-1. **Song, L.**,  Fan, W.# and Li, Y.,Time-of-day variations and the temporal instability of multi-vehicle crash injury severities under the influence of alcohol or drugs: insights from the economic cycle after the Great Recession, <i>Analytic Methods in Accident Research</i> (under review)

 1. Wu, P., Meng, X.#, & **Song, L.** What is the Systematic Risk and Individual Risk of Urban Crashes Based on Different Crash Types?
 Evidence from Shenzhen City, China. <i>Journal of Transportation Research Record</i> (under review)